princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 "Where $ n $ is the number of features in our dataset, which means $ i $ tracks the features (i.e. it is the variable for the serial number of the features)."
 %}

-Now check back with the diagram of an artificial neuron and see if you can make the connection between the equations above and the diagram.
+Now check back with the diagram of an artificial neuron and see if you can make the connection between the equations and the diagram.
 Don't move on unless you already have this down.

 It’s important to start putting these equations in the context of data.
-Using our toy dataset ([introduced in part 1](/understand-an-artificial-neuron-from-scratch.html#toy-dataset-for-this-blog-series){:target="_blank"}), the application of this equation can be demonstrated by taking any datapoint and subbing the values into the above equation.
+Using our toy dataset (introduced above), the application of this equation can be demonstrated by taking any datapoint and subbing the values into the above equation.
 For instance, if we sub in the 0<sup>th</sup> datapoint (6.5233, 1.5484, 0), we get:

 $$
 z=w_1\ \cdot 6.5233+w_2\ \cdot1.5484+w_0